 SCEC/UseIT interns work on multi-disciplinary, collaborative teams to tackle a scientific “Grand Challenge” posed by SCEC director Dr. Thomas Jordan.
 The Grand Challenge varies each year but always entails performing computer science research that is needed by earthquake scientists or outreach professionals.
-(Use the Quick Links to read about individual intern projects within each summer’s Grand Challenge, and to see some of the software and multi-media products that UseIT interns have created.)

 During prior terms, UseIT interns have developed software visualization platforms called LA3D and SCEC-VDO (Virtual Display of Objects).
 These are object-oriented, open-source, internet-enabled software packages for interactive, 4D display of diverse data sets important to earthquake scientists.
 SCEC-VDO is now in use by a growing number of SCEC scientists.
-2007 UseIT interns created working prototypes of serious games, computer games for earthquake science education, risk reduction, and decision-making.

-A key aspect of the UseIT program is its flexible, yet structured, multi-disciplinary, team approach.
+A key aspect of the UseIT program is its flexible, yet structured, multi-disciplinary team approach.
 Students share their diverse skills and interests, creating a powerful synergy through this peer mentoring.
 The majority of UseIT interns have considerable computer science skill or aptitude, but successful UseIT interns have hailed from nearly three dozen disciplines, all class levels, and all skill levels.
 Successful UseIT interns have in common a willingness to step outside their comfort zones and try new things.

 Visits by guest scientists and UseIT alumni occur throughout the summer to give UseIT interns perspective on the enormous range of research being done at SCEC as well as the great variety of their potential career options.